Breadcrumbs

 confirmationText

-A text that a signatory must confirm before they can sign.
+A text that a signatory must confirm before they can provide a signature.

-When using a signotec signing device, the text is displayed on the screen before the signature is made.
+When using a signotec signing device, the text is displayed on the screen before the signature.
 The appropriate length of the text varies depending on the model.
-Texts that are too long are truncated.
+Texts that are too long will be truncated.

 String